|

 Mersea Island Society

-The Society was formed over 40 years ago
+The Society was formed 50 years ago

 "To preserve, safeguard and promote the characteristics of Mersea Island